 Spatial techniques are less robust to signal processing attacks.
-One exception are the histogram-based techniques [21], [22].
-Statistical mesh shape features used in these techniques tend to be preserved after such attacks because they represent global descriptors of groups of mesh combinatorial elements.
-Another efficient solution is to search for an adaptive insertion intensity based on local geometric analysis.
-This analysis can be based on the average length of the incident edges of a vertex [56], the geometric distortion introduced by a vertex split operation [44], the minimal incident edge length of a vertex [45], or the possible normal direction variance of the incident facets of a vertex after insertion [19].
-The basic idea is to increase the watermarking intensity while ensuring visual quality.
-At last, redundant insertion [53] and use of error correction code [55] can sometimes significantly reinforce the robustness to these attacks.
+One exception is the histogram-based techniques [21], [22].
+Statistical mesh shape features used in these techniques are rather preserved after such attacks because they represent global descriptors of groups of mesh combinatorial elements.
+Another efficient solution is to search for an adaptive spatial insertion intensity based on local geometric analysis.
+This analysis can be based on the average length of the incident edges of a vertex [54], the geometric distortion introduced by a vertex split operation [43], the minimal incident edge length of a vertex [44], or the possible normal direction variance of the incident facets of a vertex after insertion [19].
+The basic idea is to increase the watermarking intensity while ensuring the visual quality.
+At last, redundant insertion [52] and use of error correction codes [53] can sometimes significantly reinforce the robustness to these signal processing attacks.

-3) Local Deformation Attacks: A local deformation is sometimes imperceptible if we do not have the original mesh for comparison, but it can seriously disturb the watermark, especially its synchronization.
+3) Local Deformation Attacks: A local deformation is sometimes imperceptible if we do not have the original mesh for comparison, but it can seriously disturb the watermark, especially the synchronization process.

 One natural solution is to divide the mesh into several patches and repeat the watermark insertion in each patch.
 This decomposition can be based on curvature or semantic analysis, or simply on a discretization of the θ and/or φ domain in the spherical coordinate system.
 As mentioned previously, segmentation into patches may also decrease the insertion time for some transform-domain-based techniques.
-At extraction, one has to realize exactly the same decomposition.
-That is relatively simple and robust for non-blind techniques due to the availability of the cover mesh or the non-attacked stegomesh, but designing a blind algorithm capable of resisting local deformation is a difficult task.
-The segmentation or discretization methods will probably fail at the extraction phase because the key parameters, such as curvature, mesh gravity center, or principal axes will certainly be disturbed after the watermark insertion itself or a local deformation attack.
+At the extraction, one has to realize exactly the same decomposition.
+That is relatively simple and robust for non-blind techniques thanks to the availability of the cover mesh or the non-attacked stego-mesh.
+However, designing a blind algorithm capable of resisting local deformation is a difficult task.
+The segmentation or discretization methods will probably fail at the extraction phase because the key parameters, such as curvature, mesh gravity center, or principal axes will certainly be disturbed after watermark insertion and a local deformation attack.
 This situation forces the watermarkers to devise segmentation schemes robust to various attacks, including local deformations.
-Alface et al. [57] have made some efforts in this direction.
-They carried out a segmentation based on mesh feature points obtained by geodesic distance analysis, which is relatively robust to local deformation and cropping.
-However, the robustness of their blind algorithm still needs improvement.
-Another solution for resisting local deformation are the indexing mechanisms, as mentioned in subsection III.A.1.
-However, it is not easy to derive a blind indexing watermark that can withstand the connectivity attacks.
+Alface et al. [55] have made some efforts on this problem.
+They carried out a segmentation based on mesh feature points obtained by geodesic distance analysis, which is particularly robust to local deformations and cropping.
+Whereas, the robustness of their blind watermarking algorithm still seems to need improvement.
+Another solution for resisting local deformation is the indexing mechanisms, as mentioned in the subsection concerning the robustness against similarity transformations.
+However, it is not easy to derive an indexing watermark that can withstand the connectivity attacks.